Creating a Substance Abuse Treatment Plan

 • Planning: Conduct the process of planning appropriate action that they can implement by the next session.

-How to Create a Treatment Plan For Substance Abuse With ICANotes
+How to Create a Substance Abuse Treatment Plan with ICANotes

-Creating a competent and productive treatment plan is easy with ICANotes.
+Creating an effective addiction treatment plan is easy with ICANotes.
 We can provide you with a fully templated service for documenting electronic health records.
-Inpatient or outpatient behavioral settings for mental health or addiction can take advantage of our intuitive charting solution.
+Inpatient or outpatient behavioral settings for addiction can take advantage of our intuitive charting solution.
 With ICANotes, you can see additional benefits, such as:

 • Electronic health record system that reduces documentation time.